ckcollab/django-pin-passcode/README.md

 ...

-# user to sign in as, leave blank to use a session variable instead
+# user to sign in as, omit this option to use a session variable instead
-#PIN_PASSCODE_USERNAME = 'eric' # uncomment this to login as "eric" after valid pin code is entered
+# PIN_PASSCODE_USERNAME = 'eric' # uncomment this to login as "eric" after valid pin code is entered

-PIN_PASSCODE_PIN = 1234        # the passcode required to login as the above user, using 0-9 and '#'
+# the passcode required to login as the above user, using 0-9 and '#'
+PIN_PASSCODE_PIN = 1234

+# IP addresses to give access to automatically
+PIN_PASSCODE_IP_WHITELIST = ('123.123.123.123',)
 ```